pucheng-tan/WordFlow-wiki/Project-Process.md

 - parallel tasks: easy

 Communication:
-- every day:
+- Every day:

-      - every person:
+      - Every person:

-            1. "this is what I did"
+            1. "This is what I did"

-            2. "this is what I am going to do"
+            2. "This is what I am going to do"

-            3. "this is what is getting in my way"
+            3. "This is what is getting in my way"

 To do:
-- issues on Gitlab
+- Issues on Gitlab
-- how to review thins by the whole group?
+- How to review thins by the whole group?
 -

 Agenda:
-- features and scope
+- Features and scope
 - APIs
 -Application name:
 1. Fast fingers